 Engine oil leaks should not be ignored.
-Oil leaks can leave greasy ugly stains on your driveway.
-But the real danger is potential engine damage or failure if your engine runs low on oil.
+Besides leaving greasy ugly stains on your driveway, there is a risk of engine damage or failure if your engine runs too low on oil because of a leak.

 Oil leaking at the back of the engine may also cause the clutch to slip if your vehicle has a manual stick shift transmission.
 Oil can also produce blue smoke and unpleasant odors if it drips onto a hot exhaust manifold or exhaust pipe.